alan-turing-institute/network-comparison/README.md

 # netdist
 An R package implementing the NetEMD network comparison measure

+## Usage
+See "Quick start" vignette in documentation for example usage.

 ## Installing package from source
 When published to the CRAN package repository, the library and all documentation will be installed in the standard manner using `install.packages("netdist")`,